-When concrete is reinforced, the reinforcement should be placed as shown in the standard drawing.
+When concrete is reinforced, the steel should be placed in such a manner that only one half the reinforcing bars will span the joint.
 This establishes the plane of weakness at the joint area.

 The Service Provider shall use a jointing tool for the installation of a contraction joint after the concrete has been edged, and prior to finishing of the surface.